rabbitmq/mnevis/ACTIVITY.md

 Implementation:

-On the higher level there is the `ramnesia:transaction` function with the same API as `mnesia:transaction`.
+On the higher level there is the `mnevis:transaction` function with the same API as `mnesia:transaction`.

 It creates a transaction context in the current process (currently implemented with process dictionary).

-Then it runs a mnesia activity with `ets` access context and the `ramnesia` access module.
+Then it runs a mnesia activity with `ets` access context and the `mnevis` access module.

 The access module implements callbacks for each transactional function, which modify the local process transaction state and communicate with the raft cluster